Dual Circumference and Collinear Sets: Proof of main

-To handle cases like these, the only option is to perform surgery on the cycle $C$ to increase the number of caressed nodes.
-In particular, our strategy is to perform modifications to $C$ that increase the number of faces caressed by $C$.
-At this point we are ready to complete the proof of \thmref{main}.
+\figref{few_caressed_ii} illustrates an extreme example of this situation.
+To handle cases like these, the only option is to perform surgery on the cycle $C$ to increase the number of caressed faces.
+We achieve this by performing a surgery that increases the number of leaves in $T_1$.
+This surgery is quite delicate and requires a particular node $u$ for which we have a good enough understanding of the faces of $\tilde{H}$ surrounding $u$ so that we can make a local modification of $C$ around $N(u)$ that is guaranteed to stricly increase the number of caressed faces.